Earthquake Safety and Property Due Diligence in Turkey 2026

 Can I find out the earthquake risk level of a specific address?

 Yes.
-AFAD (Disaster and Emergency Management Presidency) provides earthquake hazard maps at deprem.afad.gov.tr showing expected ground acceleration for any location.
-Istanbul Metropolitan Municipality has assessed thousands of buildings — results can be queried at the municipality’s urban transformation department.
+AFAD (Disaster and Emergency Management Presidency) provides earthquake hazard maps at deprem.afad.gov.tr showing expected ground acceleration for any location. İstanbul Metropolitan Municipality has assessed thousands of buildings — results can be queried at the municipality’s urban transformation department.
 Some districts publish building-level risk assessments online.

 Is earthquake insurance enough to protect my investment?

-Insurance protects against financial loss from earthquake damage but cannot prevent physical harm or property loss.
-The best protection is buying in a well-built structure: post-2018 code, on solid ground, with proper construction supervision.
+Insurance protects against financial loss from earthquake damage but cannot prevent physical harm or property loss. protection is buying in a well-built structure: post-2018 code, on solid ground, with proper construction supervision.
 Insurance is the financial safety net — building quality is the first line of defense.

-Istanbul Earthquake Risk: What the Science Says
+İstanbul Earthquake Risk: What the Science Says

 The North Anatolian Fault (Kuzey Anadolu Fay Hattı — KAF) is one of the world’s most active and well-studied fault systems.
-It runs approximately 1,200 km from eastern Turkey to the Sea of Marmara, passing south of Istanbul.
-Scientific consensus (based on GPS measurements, historical seismicity, and Coulomb stress transfer modeling from the devastating 1999 İzmit and Düzce earthquakes): Probability: A major earthquake (M7.0+) in the Marmara region has a probability exceeding 64% within the next 30 years (updated from earlier estimates following the 2023 Kahramanmaraş earthquakes).
-Expected magnitude: M7.0-7.5, potentially higher if the entire Marmara segment ruptures simultaneously.
-Expected shaking: Maximum Modified Mercalli Intensity (MMI) of VIII-IX in Istanbul — strong enough to cause significant damage to poorly constructed buildings but survivable in modern, code-compliant structures.
-Tsunami risk: A submarine fault rupture in the Sea of Marmara could generate a tsunami affecting coastal areas — wave heights of 1-3 meters are modeled for the Istanbul coastline.
+It runs approximately 1,200 km from eastern Turkey to the Sea of Marmara, passing south of İstanbul.
+Scientific consensus (based on GPS measurements, historical seismicity, and Coulomb stress transfer modeling from the devastating 1999 İzmit and Düzce earthquakes):Probability: A major earthquake (M7.0+) in the Marmara region has a probability exceeding 64% within the next 30 years (updated from earlier estimates following the 2023 Kahramanmaraş earthquakes).Expected magnitude: M7.0-7.5, potentially higher if the entire Marmara segment ruptures simultaneously.Expected shaking: Maximum Modified Mercalli Intensity (MMI) of VIII-IX in İstanbul — strong enough to cause significant damage to poorly constructed buildings but survivable in modern, code-compliant structures.Tsunami risk: A submarine fault rupture in the Sea of Marmara could generate a tsunami affecting coastal areas — wave heights of 1-3 meters are modeled for the İstanbul coastline.

-For property investors, these facts demand rigorous due diligence — not avoidance.
-Istanbul has lived with seismic risk for millennia, and modern engineering provides effective protection.
+Forproperty investors, these facts demand rigorous due diligence — not avoidance. İstanbul has lived with seismic risk for millennia, and modern engineering provides effective protection.
 The key is selecting the right building in the right location.

 Building Assessment: How to Evaluate Earthquake Safety

 Documents to Request: Construction permit (yapı ruhsatı): shows the date and applicable earthquake code.
 Occupancy certificate (iskan belgesi): confirms the building passed final inspection.
 Structural calculation report (statik proje): the engineering calculations for the building — available from the developer or municipality.
 Geotechnical survey (zemin etüdü): soil investigation for the site.
-Building maintenance records: documenting any structural repairs or modifications.
-Red Flags: No iskan belgesi (the building was never officially inspected — common in older buildings and rural areas).
+Building maintenance records: documenting any structural repairs or modifications.Red Flags: No iskan belgesi (the building was never officially inspected — common in older buildings and rural areas).
 Construction before 1998 (old earthquake code — highest risk category).
 Visible damage: cracks in columns (not just plaster), corroded rebar (especially in coastal buildings), water staining on concrete (indicates permeability and potential rebar corrosion), and unauthorized modifications (columns removed, floors added).
-Soft story: ground floor with open parking or commercial space and no shear walls — extremely vulnerable to earthquake damage (the ground floor collapses while upper floors remain intact).
-Professional Assessment: For buildings older than 15-20 years, commission an independent structural assessment from a licensed civil engineer (inşaat mühendisi).
+Soft story: ground floor with open parking or commercial space and no shear walls — extremely vulnerable to earthquake damage (the ground floor collapses while upper floors remain intact).Professional Assessment: For buildings older than 15-20 years, commission an independent structural assessment from a licensed civil engineer (inşaat mühendisi).
 The assessment includes: visual inspection of structural elements, concrete strength testing (Schmidt hammer or core samples), rebar detection (cover meter scanning), and a written report with risk classification.
 Cost: approximately 5,000-15,000 TRY depending on building size and complexity.
 This investment is minimal compared to the risk of purchasing an earthquake-vulnerable building.

 Urban Transformation: Opportunity in Renewal

 Turkey’s urban transformation program (kentsel dönüşüm) under Law No. 6306 is systematically replacing earthquake-vulnerable buildings with new, code-compliant structures.
-For investors, this creates both opportunities and considerations: How It Works: The municipality or Housing Development Administration (TOKİ) identifies buildings as earthquake-risky through structural assessments.
-Owners are notified and given the option to: voluntarily demolish and rebuild (with government incentives), participate in a collective urban transformation project (developer replaces the building, owners receive new units), or if two-thirds of owners agree, the remaining one-third can be compelled to participate.
-Investor Opportunity: Purchasing an apartment in a building designated for urban transformation can be attractive: the current purchase price reflects the old, risky building.
+For investors, this creates both opportunities and considerations:How It Works: The municipality or Housing Development Administration (TOKİ) identifies buildings as earthquake-risky through structural assessments.
+Owners are notified and given the option to: voluntarily demolish and rebuild (with government incentives), participate in a collective urban transformation project (developer replaces the building, owners receive new units), or if two-thirds of owners agree, the remaining one-third can be compelled to participate.Investor Opportunity: Purchasing an apartment in a building designated for urban transformation can be attractive: the current purchase price reflects the old, risky building.
 After transformation, the owner receives a new unit in a modern, earthquake-safe building — potentially worth significantly more.
 Rental assistance is provided during the construction period.
-Property tax exemptions apply during transformation.
-Risks: Construction timeline uncertainty (projects frequently delayed by 1-3 years), developer quality varies, the new unit may be smaller than the original (depending on zoning changes), and the 2/3 majority requirement can lead to disputes among owners.
-For CBI investors, purchasing in an urban transformation area is possible but adds complexity — the annotation period may overlap with the construction period.
+Property tax exemptions apply during transformation.Risks: Construction timeline uncertainty (projects frequently delayed by 1-3 years), developer quality varies, the new unit may be smaller than the original (depending on zoning changes), and the 2/3 majority requirement can lead to disputes among owners.
+ForCBI investors, purchasing in an urban transformation area is possible but adds complexity — the annotation period may overlap with the construction period.

 DASK vs. Private Insurance: Coverage Comparison

 DASK (Mandatory): Coverage: structural damage from earthquake, fire/explosion from earthquake, tsunami/landslide from earthquake.
 Maximum: ~640,000 TRY (2026).
 Exclusions: contents, loss of rent, temporary accommodation, vehicles, business interruption.
-Premium: 300-2,000 TRY/year.
-Private Supplementary (Voluntary but Recommended): Coverage: structural damage ABOVE DASK limit (up to full replacement value), contents and personal belongings, loss of rental income (typically 12-24 months), temporary accommodation costs, debris removal and cleanup, and business interruption (for commercial properties).
+Premium: 300-2,000 TRY/year.Private Supplementary (Voluntary but Recommended): Coverage: structural damage ABOVE DASK limit (up to full replacement value), contents and personal belongings, loss of rental income (typically 12-24 months), temporary accommodation costs, debris removal and cleanup, and business interruption (for commercial properties).
 Premium: 0.1-0.5% of insured value annually.
-Providers: Allianz Türkiye, AXA Sigorta, Mapfre, Anadolu Sigorta.
-Recommendation: For properties valued above 640,000 TRY (most investment-grade Istanbul apartments), private supplementary earthquake insurance is essential.
+Providers: Allianz Türkiye, AXA Sigorta, Mapfre, Anadolu Sigorta.Recommendation: For properties valued above 640,000 TRY (most investment-grade İstanbul apartments), private supplementary earthquake insurance is essential.
 The cost is modest relative to the coverage — a 5,000,000 TRY apartment’s supplementary premium might be 5,000-25,000 TRY/year ($150-750), covering a gap of over 4,000,000 TRY.
-See our insurance law guide for detailed coverage analysis.
+See ourinsurance law guide for detailed coverage analysis.

 Additional Earthquake FAQ

-Should I avoid buying in Istanbul due to earthquake risk?
+Should I avoid buying in İstanbul due to earthquake risk?

-No — but you should buy SMART.
-Istanbul has coexisted with seismic risk for 2,500+ years.
+No — but you should buy SMART. İstanbul has coexisted with seismic risk for 2,500+ years.
 The difference between a catastrophic loss and a manageable event comes down to building quality.
 A post-2018 building on solid ground, designed to TBDY 2018 code, with proper construction supervision, is engineered to withstand major earthquakes with minimal structural damage.
-The risk is not “should I buy in Istanbul” but “WHAT should I buy in Istanbul.”
+The risk is not “should I buy in İstanbul” but “WHAT should I buy in İstanbul.”
 Focus on: building age and code compliance, soil conditions, structural system quality, and adequate insurance coverage.

 What is the cost of a structural assessment?

 For a standard apartment building: visual inspection + concrete testing + rebar scanning + written report: approximately 5,000-15,000 TRY ($150-450).
-Some Istanbul municipalities offer subsidized assessments for older buildings.
+Some İstanbul municipalities offer subsidized assessments for older buildings.
 The assessment takes 1-2 days for the inspection and 1-2 weeks for the written report.

 Legal Disclaimer

-Contact: +90 545 199 25 25 | info@bilalalyar.av.tr
+Contact:+90 545 199 25 25 |info@bilalalyar.av.tr

 Need Legal Assistance in Turkey?